banana-bred/Julia-Scripts/README.md

 # Julia-Scripts

 A small collection of Julia utility scripts and their associated wrappers that I use.
-The shell scripts all use the environmental variable JPROGRAM to find the julia scripts, so make sure these are in a location given by the directory to which you set JPROGRAM.
+The shell scripts all use the environmental variable JULIABIN to find the julia scripts, so make sure these are in a location given by the directory to which you set JULIABIN.

 ## Convolving data with a Gaussian or Cauchy (Lorentz) distribution